How to do an unedged manicure

 Unedged manicure: video

-For a more detailed study of this type of manicure work, we suggest that you familiarize yourself with the videos below.
+For a more detailed study of this type of manicure work, we suggest you familiarize yourself with the videos below.